-Bulgaria's 2017/2018 peer review included a general monitoring point concerning the fact that was no specific process that would allow it to take appropriate measures in case Bulgaria is notified by another jurisdiction that such other jurisdiction has reason to believe that an error may have led to incorrect or incomplete information reporting by a Reporting Entity or that there is non-compliance of a Reporting Entity with respect to its obligation to file a CbC report.
-Since the 2017/2018 peer review, Bulgaria has provided updated information, explaining that, in such a situation: the Tax Treaties Directorate (TTD) is responsible for notifying the Reporting Entity in cases of non-compliance or incorrect or incomplete information reporting.
-The TTD may request assistance from the competent local revenue authorities if necessary.
-The Director of the TTD and the Executive Director of the National Revenue Agency are in charge of monitoring the process.
-In addition to the considerable penalties, the failure to provide the requested information may lead to a tax audit or examination.
+8. Sweden's 2017/2018 peer review included a general monitoring point concerning the fact that was no specific process that would allow it to take appropriate measures in case Sweden is notified by another jurisdiction that such other jurisdiction has reason to believe that an error may have led to incorrect or incomplete information reporting by a Reporting Entity or that there is non-compliance of a Reporting Entity with respect to its obligation to file a CbC report.
+Since the 2017/2018 peer review, Sweden has provided updated information, explaining that, in such a situation, a team of tax officers who work under the CbCR Competent Authority function will be assigned to contact the Reporting Entity, which will be required to file a corrected CbC report.
+Other appropriate measures will be taken if necessary.
+Once a corrected CbC report has been submitted to the

+Swedish Tax Agency, it will then be exchanged with other jurisdictions shortly thereafter.
 In view of this update and specific process, the monitoring point is removed.